iot-da/iot-da.github.io/docs/Subjects/SEC/P1/index.md

 3. The camera rejects modified Firmwares with the message: `Md5 err!`.
 Find the string and locate the functions in which it is used.

 4. Which line should we modify to accept any firmware?

+!!! danger "Report: Create a report (one per class group) with screen captures and comments.
+Due date: may 17."